-It can be called belt buckle knife.
-For non-concealed belt knife, sometimes it’s called belt sheath knife.
+It can be called a belt buckle knife.
+A non-concealed belt knife, sometimes it’s called a belt sheath knife.

-The free belt knife we are discussing about is a belt buckle knife if we are being more accurate with description.
+The free belt knife we are discussing is a belt buckle knife if we are being more accurate with the description.

 What’s The Difference Between This and A Sheath Belt Knife?